JannikWinghartMB/nd0821-c3-project/starter/model_card.md

 ## Intended Use
 The model can be used to predict whether income exceeds $50K/yr based on census data.
+If the income is below or equal to $50K/yr, the model will return 0, otherwise 1.
 To predict the income category the model needs information about age, workclass, fnlwgt education, education-num, marital-status, occupation, relationship, race, sex, capital-gain, capital-loss, hours-per-week and native-country.